francisvm/francisvm.com/_posts/2015-03-19-tiger-compiler.md

 categories: school
 ---

-The Tiger compiler is a 5-month project in a team of 3 students, which aims an advanced use of C++.
+The Tiger compiler is a 5-month project in a team of 4 students, which aims an advanced use of C++ and a better understanding of compiler theory.

 The idea came from Modern Compiler Implementation by Andrew W. Appel.
-Since the book is only discussing implementations in C, Java and ML, EPITA, and especially Akim wanted to do it in a more advanced and powerful language. **C++**.
+Since the book is only discussing implementations in C, Java and ML, EPITA, and especially Akim wanted to do it in a more advanced and powerful language.
+**C++**.

-The [LRDE](https://www.lrde.epita.fr/~tiger/assignments) is helping us with some basic code.
+The [LRDE](https://www.lrde.epita.fr/~tiger/assignments) is helping us with some code.

 ## Front end
 The first part of the compiler is the front end.

 ### Lexer / Parser
-The lexer was created using **flex**, and the parser using **bison**.
+The lexer was created using **Flex**, and the parser using **Bison**.

+### Semantic analysis
+This part of the Tiger project consists in analysing the source code, and verify the validity of the code, before translating it to an intermediate representation.

+This part includes binding, where definitions are associated to utilizations and type checking, where the type compatibility is verified.
+We added function overloading, loop-desugar and function pruning and inlining.

+### Translation
+The translation part is going to generate an intermediate representation of our program, from a semanticly correct AST.

+The IR language is the Tree language, used in Appel's books.

+I am also working on a LLVM generation from the AST.

+## Back end

+### Low-level translation (Canonicalization)
+From the High-level intermediate language (HIR), we are going to remove the nested instructions and generate a flat list of instructions, in order to aim lower-level languages, like assembly.

+Some optimizations were added at this phase, like constant expression reduction.

-### AST builder
+### Instruction selection
-Building an Abstract Syntax Tree for the Tiger language is based on the parsing done by **bison**.
+From the LIR, we are going to generate MIPS and x86 assembly.
+Some members of my group worked on a ARM and SPARC target.

-### Pretty-Printer
+### Liveness analysis
-The pretty printer is only a debug phase.
-It is one of the most important phases in order to succeed the other levels.

-It is based on the design pattern **Visitor**.
-The **Visitor** in *TC* gives an entry point into the AST, and allows us to operate on the nodes without being intrusive.
+This is where the fun part begins.
+For now, we have unlimited registers and a list of instructions.

+This part, is transforming this list of instructions in a flow control graph.

-Almost all the parts of the front end are based on the visitor.
+This graph is the base of the liveness analysis stage of the compiler.
+This allows us to know when each temporary is alive, so that we can generate an interference graph, allowing us to allocate registers properly.

-### Binder
+### Register allocation
-The binder is the part where an utilisation of a variable, function or type is associated to its definition.

-It is heavily based on the **Visitor** design pattern, as well.

-So far, Tiger is a work in progress.
+The last stage of Tiger is the most important and algorithmically challenging stage.

+During this stage, we have to allocate the temporaries a register each, put some of them on the stack if needed (spilling), and finish our Tiger Compiler.

 More information about the biggest Tiger community, [LRDE](https://www.lrde.epita.fr/~tiger/tiger).